 Val D’Isère has glacier skiing and some amazing off-piste runs too – including the Grand Vallon.
 The ski lifts at Tignes and Val D’Isère range from big trams and modern gondolas and couch-size chairs to older funiculars that tunnel up inside the mountain.

-Similarly the architecture of Val D’Isère and Tignes ski resorts are polar opposite.
+The architecture of Val D’Isère and Tignes ski resorts are polar opposite.
 Val D’Isère is charming, a 13th century alpine village, right down to the old medieval steepled church.
 Classic wood chalets, old and new, line the village streets leading to Val D’Isère’s pubs, ski shops and chic boutiques, and a few five star hotels.
 Tignes meanwhile is not so historic or harmonious, it seems like the ski village was quickly constructed for the 1992 Olympics, the condo style bunkers are no longer modern looking.
 So we recommend you stay in the more authentic ski village of Val D’Isere, since you can easily ski back and forth from both.

 The après ski at Val D’Isère at La Folie Douce is wild, not a family scene however.
 In the village of Val D’Isère there are plenty of great shops, and pubs, Moris’ if you need an English fix for example.
 For an authentic Savoyard dinner of Raclette or Fondue, go to Les Corniches, or for more traditional plates – Les Cinq Freres.